CybernetSamurai/Practical_IoT_Hacking/Chapter4/Double_Tagging/README.md

 ![Attacker Ping](assets/attacker-connectivity-verify.gif)

 ## IOS VLAN Configuration
 Create a new VLAN for the IoT devices with an ID of 20.
-I named it BLUE to match my network topology diagram.
+I named it BLUE to match the network topology diagram.
 <pre>
   SWITCH1> enable
   SWITCH1# configure terminal